ucsdlib/workshops/_posts/2016-06-06-elag-jupyter.markdown

 ## Description:

-Consider the following quote: “An article about computational results is advertising, not scholarship.
-The actual scholarship is the full software environment, code and data, that produced the result.”
-[Buckheit and Donoho 1992]
+Consider the following quote:
+> “An article about computational results is advertising, not scholarship.
+The actual scholarship is the full software environment, code and data, that produced the result.” - Claerbout and Karrenbach, Proceedings of the 62nd Annual International Meeting of the Society of Exploration Geophysics.
+1992

 This quote highlights a central tenet of the open science movement, namely that researchers doing computational work need to share their code and data to allow replication of their results